Your Baby's Immunization Schedule Guide

 Listed below are the vaccinations recommended by the CDC for children from birth to 23 months:

-Remember, your child will eventually need to have booster shots of certain vaccines starting around 4 years old (such as for DTaP, IPV, MMR, and VAR), as well as additional vaccines when she’s in her teenage years (such as Tdap, HPV [human papillomavirus], and meningococcal vaccine).
+Remember, your child will eventually need to have booster shots of certain vaccines starting around 4 years old (such as for DTaP, IPV, MMR, and VAR), as well as additional vaccines in the teenage years (such as Tdap, HPV [human papillomavirus], and meningococcal vaccine).

 Can This Immunization Schedule Change?

-Since vaccines are always being improved and different brands of shots may require slightly different doses, your child’s healthcare provider may recommend a slightly different schedule of shots for your baby.
+Since vaccines are always being improved and different vaccine brands of shots may require slightly different doses, your child’s healthcare provider may recommend a slightly different immunization schedule for your baby.
 New vaccines are on the horizon, and this could also result in changes to this schedule.
-To be on the safe side, double check with your child's healthcare provider at each visit to make sure your baby or toddler is up to date.
+To be on the safe side, double-check with your child's healthcare provider at each visit to make sure your baby or toddler is up to date.

 Why It’s Important to Follow the Immunization Schedule